 3. Minimal Jewelry

 I’ve never really been a fan of over accessorizing with wild and colorful jewelry.
 That works for some people, but it is just not my personal style.
 Instead, I prefer to keep my jewelry minimal.
-So I go for simple silvers and bold golds.
+So I go for simple silvers and bold golds and I recently contacted a company online to custom pins for me.
 You can usually find this gold chain bracelet, gold bangles or Hermès bracelet on my wrists.
 I’ve also been loving all of my pretty pieces from Nest Jewelry, like this pearl necklace and charm bracelet.
 I don’t wear statement earrings too often, but I do wear my diamond stud earrings just about everyday to bring some sparkle up top.
 This kind of simplistic jewelry adds a special touch without being overpowering, so it’s the perfect topper to a classic look.

 It doesn’t get more classic than neutrals!
 Black, white, brown, tan, grey or taupe are all ideal colors to build an outfit on.
 I typically go for a monochromatic look or contrasting neutrals like black and white, such as with my black sweater and white pants.
 When you mix up the textures, tones, and layers, neutrals are anything but boring.
 They are rather very chic and crisp.
 An added bonus is that neutral pieces are not subjected to color trends or seasons, so they will always be in style year-round.
 Keep the core of your classic look neutral, and then utilize your accessories to add your own personal touch.